Transitive projective planes and insoluble groups: A framework to prove Theorem A

-It is therefore clear that the number of conjugacy classes of iinvolutions in $H$ is bounded above by $2^{\frac{n}2}\times C'_n$ where $C'_n$ is the maximum number of conjugacy classes of iinvolutions in a subgroup of $S_n$.
-So let $K$ be a subgroup of $S_n$.
-As before, we assume that $K$ is a $2$-group, and write $Q_n$ for a Sylow $2$-subgroup of $S_n$.
+It is therefore clear that the number of conjugacy classes of involutions in $H$ is strictly less than $2^n\times (C'_n+1)$ where $C'_n$ is the maximum number of conjugacy classes of involutions in a subgroup of $S_n$.
+Lemma~\ref{l: maroti} implies that $C'_n+1\leq 1.52^n$ and the result follows. \end{proof}